WHAT TO DO IN FUNCHAL? HOW LONG TO VISIT FUNCHAL? WHERE TO STAY IN FUNCHAL?

 It is one of the most emblematic buildings in Funchal.
 Throughout its 400 years there have been the Jesuits, the English invaders and the army.
 Today it houses the University of Madeira.

-The interior of the church that is part of the college complex has geometric tiles and valuable works of art.
+The interior of the church which is part of the college complex has geometric tiles and valuable works of art.

 5. If you don’t mind walking uphill head to Museu Quinta das Cruzes